Description

 Tried: Try adding debug=1 as a GET parameter in the URL rather than as a POST body field

-The PHP script reads debug from the POST body, not from the query string.
-Appending ?debug=1 to the URL leaves the POST body unchanged, so the server still returns a blank page with no debug output.
-Include debug=1 inside the --data string alongside username and password.
+The PHP script reads debug from the POST body, not the query string.
+Appending ?debug=1 to the URL leaves the body unchanged, so the server still returns a blank page.
+Put debug=1 inside the --data string alongside username and password.

 Learn more